dansmyers/Networks/Sprint-3-Sockets_and_Apps/Examples/1-Express.md

 The updated `app.get` line sends `index.html` in response to a request for the root of the site, `/`. `path.join` creates an absolute path to `index.html`'s location.
 Express does not allow relative paths to files.

-Re-run your app with `node app.js` and reload the web page.
-You should see the content of the HTML file.
+Re-run your app with `node app.js`.
+You should see a "Webview" pane appear on your workspace.
+Click on the "Open in a new tab" button at the top-right of the Webview to see `index.html` in a new tab.

+Make some edits to `index.html`.
+Verify that you can see them by refreshing the page.
+You don't need to stop and restart the node app if you make only changes to the HTML page.